Abhishek321Kumar/Data-analysis-files/Hotel_Booking/readme.md

 <br/>
 <div><b>Insights</b>:
   <ul>
-<li>The primary factor leading to higher cancellation rates is the higher ADR rates for both Resort hotels and City hotels.
-Resort hotels often remains higher than city hotels.</li>
+<li>The primary factor contributing to higher cancellation rates is the higher ADR for both Resort and City Hotels, with Resort Hotels generally having higher ADR than City Hotels. </li>
-<li>Portugal remains the topmost country for higher cancellation rates on Hotel bookings.</li
+<li>Portugal has the highest cancellation rates for hotel bookings. </li
-<li>Source of booking can be other potential factor, witnessing higher number of bookings through online travel Agency but also with higher cancellation rates and very less in direct booking. </li>
+<li>The source of booking also appears to be a significant factor, with a higher number of bookings made through online travel agencies, which are associated with higher cancellation rates, while direct bookings account for a much smaller proportion and tend to have lower cancellation rates. </li>
 </ul>
 </div>
 <br/>